Gil Gallegos, Ph.D., Department Chair

 MATH 5440.
 Matrix Theory with Applications (3); Fa, Sp

 This course is a study of advanced topics in linear algebra and the theory of matrices with emphasis on computer-based applications.
 Topics include eigenvalues, eigenvectors, similarity, characteristic and minimal polynomials, diagonalizable matrices, and symmetric matrices, Jordan canonical form, vector and matrix norms, spectral radius, stable matrices, functions of matrices, nonnegative matrices and Perron-Frobenius theory, differential equations, stability, location of eigenvalues, Rayleigh quotient and Gersgorin’s theorem, matric polynomials, solvents and analytic matrix functions.
-Prerequisite: MATH 3170, MATH 3200 and MATH 3250 with a minimum grade of C. Previous NMHU MATH 544.
+Previous NMHU MATH 544.

 MATH 5500.
 Seminar in Mathematics (1 –4 VC); Fa, Sp